Low Carb Protein Waffles

 Ingredients

-- 1/4 cup egg whites from a carton + 2-3 tablespoons or more of water for a thinner consistency
+- 1/4 cup (or slightly less) egg whites from a carton + 2-3 tablespoons or more of water for a thinner consistency, I typically use about 40 grams egg whites and then enough water to get desired consistency

-- 1-2 tablespoons (about 20 grams) mashed banana or pumpkin purée from a can
+- 1-2 tablespoons (about 20 grams) pumpkin purée from a can or mashed banana

-- 1/4 teaspoon ground cinnamon or pumpkin spice
+- 1/4 teaspoon ground cinnamon or pumpkin spice, optional for extra flavor

 - Optional for serving: maple syrup, almond butter, Walden Farms calorie free pancake syrup and/or fresh fruit